Pandora and the Flying Dutchman (1951) - full transcript

 a new one surrender its secret.

-It began one night
+It began one night in early spring.

-I'd stumbled on a curious
+I had stumbled on a curious manuscript,

-manuscript written by hand
+written by hand in 17th century Dutch

-purporting to be the confession
+and purporting to be the confession

-of the flying dutchman.
+of the Flying Dutchman.

 I was having some difficulty